Load the karate club network

 score

-# Find the number of clusters that has the highest silhouette score
+# Select the number of clusters with highest silhouette score

 = max(silhouette_scores, key=lambda x: x[1])[0]